runlikeforrestgump/emacs/README.md

 Install helm: <code>M-x package-install &lt;RET&gt; helm</code>.
 Add the following to your init file: <code>(helm-mode t)</code>.

+## Directories

+To set the default directory, add the following to your init file: <code>(setq default-directory "~/PATH/")</code> (the final slash is necessary).
+Think of it as the initial default directory; any time you do something file or directory related, such as visiting a file, the default directory changes.

+If you still have the splash screen enabled, then when you start Emacs, the default directory will be overridden immediately.
+In other words, your setting for default-directory won't take effect until you disable the splash screen.

 # Calculator

 Emacs comes with a powerful calculator called Calc.